makerdao/mips/mip2.md

 Interim Phase 2 commences as Interim Phase 1 ends.

 **During Interim Phase 2, the following logic overrides that defined in MIP0:**
-1. The Feedback Period and Frozen Period defined in MIP0 are ignored.
+1. The Feedback Period and Frozen Period defined in MIP0 are ignored for both MIPs and Subproposals.

 **During Interim Phase 2, the following additional logic is applied to the MIPs process defined in MIP0:**

-1. The Feedback Period for the MIPs going through the MIPs process is 1 month.
+1. The Feedback Period for the MIPs and Subproposals going through the MIPs process is 1 month unless otherwise defined to be shorter.
-2. The Frozen Period for the MIPs going through the MIPs process is 1 week.
+2. The Frozen Period for the MIPs and Subproposals going through the MIPs process is 1 week unless otherwise defined to be shorter.
-3. If rejected, MIPs can be reintroduced to the community for another vote once the issues that resulted in its initial rejection have been addressed.
+3. If rejected, MIPs and Subproposals can be reintroduced to the community for another vote once the issues that resulted in its initial rejection have been addressed.

 Interim Phase 2 ends when the Problem Space has been addressed.
 More specifically, this is when MIP Sets have been ratified that have addressed each problem statement within the Problem Space.